SkyboardCoding/simple_program_opener/README.md

 # simple_program_opener

-a simple program opener built entierly in python while also usingg auto hotkey as an executable file
+a simple program opener built entierly in python

 to edit the apps used copy the apps path and replace the App 2 ,App 3 ext and change it to your apps name and file path